-TLC Child and Family Services is seeking two full-time (32 hrs/week) Social Workers for our Transition Age Youth Housing Program, with one position bilingual required.
+TLC Child and Family Services is seeking a full-time (32 hrs/week) Bilingual (Spanish/English) Social Worker for our Transition Age Youth Housing Program.
 Under the supervision of the Program Director, and reportable to the Chief Executive Officer of TLC, it is the responsibility of the Social Worker to monitor and supervise each participant’s participation in the program.
 The primary functions of the Social Worker are to uncover barriers to meeting independent living skills and goals identified in the participant’s youth centered and led goals assessment plan, coordinate services, link necessary resources, attend to steps needed to meet the goals assessment plan, and the ongoing daily challenges of independent living.
 Social Workers have a caseload of no more than 16 youth and engage in weekly contact with program participants with a minimum of two face-to-face visits per month; one of these being within the participant’s home.
 When applicable, this position will also supervise the Transitions Advocate, a staff who will provide the day to day support, monitoring, and counseling for each participant in the program.

 This position requires dedication, commitment and patience in developing effective case management practices and plans while implementing policies and procedures in a teamwork model and harm reduction approach in accordance with agency policy and California Community Care Licensing Regulations, Title 22, Division 6.
 This position requires flexibility in personal scheduling and meeting a variety of needs as assigned on a daily basis by the immediate supervisor.
 Some on call, holiday, night and weekend hours needed on a monthly basis.
 This employment opportunity requires the employee to live in Sonoma County.